Streaming Submodular Maximization under Matroid Constraints: Framework for Multi-pass Algorithms

-Badanidiyuru and Vondr\'{a}k~\cite{badanidiyuru2014fast} described an algorithm called ``Accelerated Continuous Greedy'' that obtains $1 - 1/e - O(\eps)$ approximation for {\MSMM} for every $\eps \in (0, 1)$.
+In this section we present the details of the framework used to prove our $(1 - 1/e)$-approximation results (\cref{thm:multipass,thm:multipass_random}).
+We remind the reader that the proofs of these theorems (using the framework) can be found in \cref{sec:adversarial_local_search,sec:random_local_search}, respectively.
+Badanidiyuru and Vondr\'{a}k~\cite{badanidiyuru2014fast} described an algorithm called ``Accelerated Continuous Greedy'' that obtains an approximation guarantee of $1 - 1/e - O(\eps)$ for {\MSMM} for every $\eps \in (0, 1)$.
 Their algorithm is not a data stream algorithm, but it enjoys the following nice properties. \begin{itemize} \item The algorithm includes a procedure called ``Decreasing-Threshold Procedure''.
 This procedure is the only part of the algorithm that directly accesses the input. \item The Decreasing-Threshold Procedure is called $O(\eps^{-1})$ times during the execution of the algorithm. \item In addition to the space used by this procedure, Accelerated Continuous Greedy uses only space that is linear in the space necessary to store the outputs of the various executions of the Decreasing-Threshold Procedure. \item The Decreasing-Threshold Procedure returns a base $D$ of $M$ after every execution, and this base is guaranteed to obey \cref{eq:procedure_guarantee} stated below.
-The analysis of the approximation ratio of Accelerated Continuous Greedy treats Decreasing-Threshold Procedure as a black box except for the fact that its output is a base $D$ of $M$ obeying \cref{eq:procedure_guarantee}, and therefore, this analysis will remain valid even if Decreasing-Threshold Procedure is replaced by any other algorithm with the same guarantee. \end{itemize}
+The analysis of the approximation ratio of Accelerated Continuous Greedy treats Decreasing-Threshold Procedure as a black box except for the fact that its output is a base $D$ of $M$ obeying \cref{eq:procedure_guarantee}, and therefore, this analysis will remain valid even if Decreasing-Threshold Procedure is replaced by any other algorithm with the same guarantee.
+Furthermore, one can verify that the analysis continues to work (with only minor technical changes) even if the output $D$ of the replacing algorithm obeys \cref{eq:procedure_guarantee} only in expectation. \end{itemize}

 Let us now formally state the property that the output base of Decreasing-Threshold Procedure obeys.
 Let $P_M$ be the matroid polytope of $M$, and let $F$ be the multilinear extension of $f$.
 Decreasing-Threshold Procedure gets as input a point $x \in (1 - \eps) \cdot P_M$, and its output base $D$ is guaranteed to obey